 66. Charles Stark Draper

 When the world began to truly realize the potential destructive power of military aircraft at the beginning of World War II, Charles Stark Draper devoted his time to developing an anti-aircraft weapon system.
-An aircraft was simply too agile and fast for any traditional weapon to take down.
-With support from MIT and the Sperry Gyroscope Company, Draper and his students came up with the Mark 14 lead-computing anti-aircraft weapon with the ability to calculate an airplane’s position by taking distance, wind, and gravity into account.
-His laboratory at MIT was a center for the design of guidance and navigational systems for missiles, aircraft, and ships from World War II through the Cold War.
+An aircraft was too agile and fast for any traditional weapon to take down.
+With support from M.I.T. and the Sperry Gyroscope Company, Draper and his students developed the Mark 14 lead-computing anti-aircraft weapon with the ability to calculate an airplane’s position by taking distance, wind, and gravity into account.
+His laboratory at M.I.T. was a center for the design of guidance and navigational systems for missiles, aircraft, and ships from World War II through the Cold War.